Compl\'ement to the Thurston 3D-Geometrization: Introduction

 \section{Introduction}

 Certain {\bf prime} closed three-manifolds, which we call {\bf ``elemental" primes}, are by definition quotients by discrete subgroups of isometries of one of the eight Thurston homogeneous Riemannian geometries.
 Recall that prime in 3D means {\bf not} a non-trivial connected sum.
 These eight 3D geometries naturally divide into three types.
 There are three of ``Hyperbolic type": hyperbolic three space, hyperbolic two space cross real line and the universal cover of the unit tangent bundle of hyperbolic two space.
 There are three geometries of ``Affinely flat type": Euclidean three space, Heisenberg geometry, Solv geometry.
-Lastly, there are two of ``Elliptic type": the three Sphere and the two Sphere cross real line \cite{Scott}.\\ The elemental primes of the three``hyperbolic types" and of finite volume can be combined {\bf smoothly} according to any graphical pattern with arbitrary torus gluing data.
+Lastly, there are two of ``Elliptic type": the three-Sphere and the two-Sphere cross real line \cite{Scott}.\\ The elemental primes of the three ``hyperbolic types" and of finite volume can be combined {\bf smoothly} according to any graphical pattern with arbitrary torus gluing data.
 To an external half edge of the graph one can also attach a twisted I-bundle over a Klein bottle which will have a torus boundary.
-By these constructions all primes which are not elemental primes are obtained \cite{BF}, \cite{P2}, \cite{Scott}.
-We call these manifolds \textbf{compound primes.} The point of the paper is to construct these compound primes {\bf geometrically}.
+By these constructions all primes which are not elemental primes are obtained topologically \cite{BF}, \cite{P2}, \cite{Scott}.
+We call these manifolds \textbf{compound primes.} The point of the paper is to construct these compound primes {\bf geometrically} using the six Lie groups corresponding to the six geometries of hyperbolic or affine type.
 Thus we build specific {\bf \textbf{Lie generated geometries}} on all of the compound prime closed oriented three-manifolds.

+\ \\ {\bf Main Theorem.} Excepting those covered by $\Sp^3$ or $\Sp^2 \times \R$, every closed oriented prime three-manifold $M$ has a canonical nonempty finite dimensional moduli space of Lie generated geometries defined by four Lie groups of dimensions (6,6,4,4) acting on the upper half space.